Interface fluctuations for $1$D stochastic Allen-Cahn equation revisited: Proof of Theorems , and

-We now turn to the integration range $t \in [0,1]$.
-Here we do not need to explore the cancellation as in \eqref{e:Lp_cancellation} since one does not need decay in time.
-But we cannot repeat as in the case $t \geq 1$ to control $\iI_P(t,\vec{y};v)$ since the factor $p_t^{(1)} = p_t$ has a singularity of order $t^{-\frac{1}{2}}$, and a product of two of them will create a non-integrable singularity in time.
-Hence, we need to integrate $\vec{y}$ first to control the singularity in $t$ before integrating the $\vec{z}$ variable.
-More precisely, by repeatedly using Minkowski inequality and \eqref{e:I_P_expression}, for every $\lambda>0$ and every $p \geq 1$, we have
+We now turn to the range $t \in [0,1]$.
+Here the problem is the singularity near $t \approx 0$.
+In particular, the factor $p_t^{(1)} = p_t$ has a singularity of order $t^{-\frac{1}{2}}$, and a product of two of them will create a non-integrable singularity in time.
+Hence, instead of exploring cancellation as in \eqref{e:Lp_cancellation}, we shall utilize the exponential decay in $\vec{y}$ from $\iI_P(t, \vec{y}; v)$ to exchange with singularity in time.
+More precisely, using Minkowski inequality and Lemma~\ref{lem:Holder}, for every $\lambda>0$ and $p \geq 1$, we have

 where